elastisys/compliantkubernetes/docs/user-guide/maintenance.md

 ## Different kinds of maintenance

 - Patching the underlying OS on the nodes
-- Upgrading the Compliant Kubernetes application stack
+- Upgrading the Welkin application stack
 - Upgrading Kubernetes

 ## What impact could these kinds of maintenance have on your application?